Areteem's Math Zoom Club

 How do I create my club?

-- Parents and students talk to other families in the same area and identify 5 or more students at the same level and have the same goal in improving their math problem solving skills.
+- Parents and students talk to other families in the same area and identify 5 or more students at the same level that have the same goal in improving their math problem solving skills.